 The process for getting a wilderness permit reservation has changed!

-Wilderness permit reservations become available by lottery 24 weeks in advance.
-Any remaining reservations become available on a first-come, first-served basis after the lottery process is complete for that week's reservations up until seven days in advance.
+Sixy percent of wilderness permit reservations become available by lottery 24 weeks in advance.
+Of this portion, any reservations that remain become available on a first-come, first-served basis after the lottery process is complete for that week's reservations up until seven days in advance.

 Walk-Up Wilderness Permits